-With your union’s help, California has once again taken steps to stop evictions and protect renters who have been financially impacted by the COVID-19 pandemic.
-Much more remains to be done, but this was an important follow up to last year’s AB 3088.
+With your union’s help, California has taken steps to stop evictions and protect renters who have been financially impacted by the COVID-19 pandemic.
+Much more remains to be done to protect tenants, but the following covers available protections intended to ease housing insecurity due to pandemic-related hardship.

 For renters who are unable to pay rent due to COVID-19- related financial impacts and who submit the appropriate declaration to their landlord: